ClarytyLLC/docs/src/docs/tutorials/pages/install-aiware-on-local-environment.md

 ### Step 2: Install Docker and dependencies

-aiWARE resources are packaged and deployed as [Docker](https://www.docker.com/) containers , so to initialize aiWARE, Docker is required,
+aiWARE resources are packaged and deployed as [Docker](https://www.docker.com/) containers, so Docker is required in order to initialize aiWARE.

 To install Docker and other required libraries:

-1. Copy the below command to the terminal and press enter to update the package information from all of the configured sources
+1. Copy the below command to the terminal, and press enter to update the package information from all of the configured sources.

 ```
 sudo apt update -y
 ```
 ![screenshot 2](https://user-images.githubusercontent.com/65766301/122611797-8e420180-d09f-11eb-81cc-0558962c0607.PNG)

-2. Install Docker and other external packages  using the below command
+2. Install Docker and other external packages  using the below command.

 ```
 sudo apt install docker.io nfs-common awscli uuid prometheus-node-exporter -y
 ```

  This may take a minute or two.
-Here is the screenshot after successful installation
+Here is the screenshot after a successful installation.

 ![screenshot 3](https://user-images.githubusercontent.com/65766301/122611853-ab76d000-d09f-11eb-9cf3-c41eb659d9c9.PNG)